aokranj/website/doc/howto-configuration-management.md

 Working configuration (the one that is actually used by WordPress itself) is (regretably) stored in the database, in the `wp_options` table.

-But the source of truth for our configuration is in the config map files, located in the [conf/maps](../conf/maps) directory.
+But the source of truth for our configuration is in the conf map files, located in the [conf/maps](../conf/maps) directory.

-## Why are there multiple "config maps"?
+## Why are there multiple "conf maps"?

 Well:
 - `conf/maps/common.php` file contains configuration options common to all environments